 In spring 2016, the High Performance Transportation Enterprise (HPTE) and CDOT opened both the northbound and southbound I-25 Express Lanes between US 36 and 120th Avenue.
 The lanes extend the existing Central 1-25 Express Lanes in Denver, which end at US 36.

-Once testing is complete, drivers can choose to ride a bus, pay a toll as a single driver, or carpool for free with one other person and an ExpressToll account and pass.
-The three adjacent general purpose lanes will also be free.
+Testing was completed and tolling began in spring 2016.
+Drivers can choose to ride a bus, pay a toll as a single driver, or carpool for free with an ExpressToll account and Switchable HOV Transponder.
+The three adjacent general purpose lanes continue to be free.

-In October 2013, the Colorado Department of Transportation (CDOT) began a safety and mobility project on a 6-mile segment of I-25 between US 36 and 120th Avenue.
-The project maximizes the use of the existing highway infrastructure to expand the capacity of I-25 by adding one HOV/tolled Express Lane in each direction.
-In addition, the project resurfaced the existing lanes along this 6-mile stretch.
+In October 2013, the Colorado Department of Transportation (CDOT) began a safety and mobility project on a six-mile segment of I-25 between US 36 and 120th Avenue.

-The new Express Lanes connect directly with the existing I-25 Express Lanes leading into and out of downtown Denver, providing motorists with the option of carpooling or paying a toll for a faster, more reliable commute, or utilizing the existing general-purpose lanes for free.
+- Provides motorists the option of carpooling or paying a toll for a faster, more reliable commute, or using the existing general purpose lanes for free

 New sound walls have been installed along northbound I-25 between US 36 and 84th Avenue, and adjacent to the bike path between 104th and 120th avenues.
-Construction of new sound walls along southbound I-25 is underway between 120th Avenue and Thornton Parkway.
-These walls are expected to be complete by the end of June.
+New sound walls have also been constructed along southbound I-25 between 120th Avenue and Thornton Parkway.